N129BZ/chartmaker/README.md

-# ChartMaker - Download FAA digital raster charts and translate into mbtiles databases
+# chartmaker - Download FAA digital raster charts and translate into mbtiles databases

 ### Instructions:
 1.)
 This node.js application requires several other applications to be installed.
 See ***Debian*** example below.
 2.)
-Clone this repository - ***git clone https://github.com/N129BZ/ChartMaker.git***
+Clone this repository - ***git clone https://github.com/N129BZ/chartmaker.git***
 3.)
-From a terminal prompt in the ChartMaker directory, enter ***npm install***
+From a terminal prompt in the chartmaker directory, enter ***npm install***
 4.)
 Edit **settings.json** with a text editor and change the **ChartType** value to one of the types in the ChartTypes list
 5.)
 Run the app via command **npm start**
 6.)
 Go do something else... depending on the desired charts, the process can take several hours to complete.